 - `Hermann Minkowski's ``Space and Time´´(Translation).
 In: Vesselin Petkov (editor): `Minkowski Spacetime: A Hundred Years later´.
 Springer, 2010.

-- `The Local (In)validity of Special Relativity'.
+- `Two Miracles of General Relativity'.
 With James Read and Harvey Brown.
 Forthcoming in Studies in History and Philosophy of Modern Physics.

 - `The Equivalence Principle(s)'.
 Forthcoming in The Routledge Companion to Philosophy of Physics, edited by E. Knox and A. Wilson, Routledge 2018.

 - `General Relativity as a Hybrid theory: The Genesis of Einstein's work on the Problem of Motion'.
 Forthcoming in Studies in History and Philosophy of Modern Physics.
 Available online at http://www.sciencedirect.com/science/article/pii/S1355219817301314 and as a preprint at https://arxiv.org/abs/1803.09872

 - `The Metaphysics of Super-Substantivalism'.
 Nous, Volume 52, Issue 1, pp. 24-46.
 Available online at http://onlinelibrary.wiley.com/doi/10.1111/nous.12163/abstract

 - `Literal vs Careful Interpretations of Scientific Theories: the Vacuum Approach to the Problem of Motion in General Relativity'.
 Philosophy of Science, Volume 84, Issue 5, December 2017.
 Extended preprint at http://philsci-archive.pitt.edu/12461/

 - `The Metaphysics of Super-Substantivalism' Forthcoming in Nous.
 Available online at http://onlinelibrary.wiley.com/doi/10.1111/nous.12163/abstract